 There can be scenarios where you cannot use all of the CPU available and increasing the numbers of producers/consumers has no affect.
 If the scenario is only using a single or small number of queues, you may find that you are encountering queue lock.
 This can occur in scenarios where extremely high messaging throughput is distributed across a small set of queues.
-You can see how this scenario is encountered in the non-persistent version of the request/responder scenario (peaking at ~120,000 messages/sec across a pair of request/reply queues):
+You can see how this scenario is encountered in the Non-persistent version of the RR-1 scenario (limiting the throughput to ~120,000 msg/sec across a pair of request/reply queues).